Kin Price Tops $0.0000 (KIN)

 Buying and Selling Kin

-It is usually not possible to buy alternative cryptocurrencies such as Kin directly using US dollars.
-Investors seeking to acquire Kin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Kin directly using US dollars.
+Investors seeking to acquire Kin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kin using one of the aforementioned exchanges.

 Receive News & Updates for Kin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.